toddllm/echoforge/VOICE_SETUP_GUIDE.md

 - **duration**: Length of the voice sample in seconds
 - **character_traits**: Descriptive tags for the voice

-### Integration with Movie Maker

-If you're using EchoForge alongside Movie Maker, the setup script will automatically detect and copy voices from:
-- `../movie_maker/hdmy5movie_voices/creative`
-- `../movie_maker/voices/creative`

-This provides consistency between the two systems.

 ### Using the Debug Page for Development

 The debug page is an invaluable tool for voice development: